Saiqa57/Netflix-dashboard/README.md

    duration – Duration (minutes for Movies / number of seasons for TV Shows) listed_in – Genre(s)
    description – Short summary of the content
-6. Business problem
+6. Business problem:
    Netflix hosts thousands of movies and TV shows, yet analysts and content strategists often lack an intuitive way to explore how its     content is distributed across years, genres, ratings, and types.
-7. Key questions
+7. Key questions:
    Which genres are most common or trending on Netflix?
    Which production countries contribute the most content?
    What is the ratio of movies to TV shows on Netflix?
    For a selected title, what are its genre, rating, duration, release year, date added, and description?
-8. Goal of the dashboard
+8. Goal of the dashboard:
    To deliver an interactive visual tool that Supports decisions such as content strategy, market analysis, or entertainment research       and uncover trends in movies and TV shows by year, genre, rating, and type, and gain actionable insights into content distribution.